 Would I do it again?
 Nope!
 I have absolutely no desire to torment myself in this capacity ever again.
 I’m very glad I was able to overcome my fears with this ultimate challenge.
 It was thrilling to be able to tick this experience off my bucket list.
 Yet I have no yearning to ever repeat this feat anywhere else in the world. …well, at least until my friends talk me into jumping off the next bridge! 😉

-Spectator pass: If anyone wants to come along to watch you bungy jump from the Kawarau Bridge, then be sure to get them a spectator pass with transportation.
+Spectator Passes Are Available for Free: If anyone wants to come along to watch you bungy jump from the Kawarau Bridge, then be sure to get them a spectator pass with transportation.
 A spectator pass is included in the price too, but you must give proper notice to insure.

 Photo and video: AJ Hackett takes some great video and photos during the jump.
 It’s an extra cost that you can purchase after the jump.
 Spectators are welcomed to stand nearby and also take pictures or video, free of charge with their own devices.
-You may further be able to bring a secured GoPro or handheld camera on the jump with you, at the discretion of the crew.
-(The video we posted here composed mostly of the AJ Hackett-shot video and except for the short segment with first-person perspective which was with a GoPro I jumped with.)
+You may further be able to bring a secured GoPro or handheld action cam on the jump with you, at the discretion of the crew.
+(The video we posted here is composed mostly of the AJ Hackett-shot video, except for the short segment with the first-person perspective which was with a GoPro I jumped with.)